apache/qpid-jms/qpid-jms-docs/Configuration.md

         javax.naming.Context ctx = new javax.naming.InitialContext();

-    The particular ConnectionFactory, Queue and Topic objects you wish the context to contain are configured using properties (the syntax for which is detailed in the next section) either directly within the jndi.properties file, or in a separate file which is referenced in jndi.properties using the *java.naming.provider.url* property.
+    The particular ConnectionFactory, Queue and Topic objects you wish the context to contain are configured using properties (the syntax for which is detailed below) either directly within the jndi.properties file, or in a separate file which is referenced in jndi.properties using the *java.naming.provider.url* property.

 2. Via system properties.